 Though LTL shipping contributions of $26.5 billion seems minuscule when compared to the $700.4 billion industry of trucking as a whole, it is still seen as an extremely vital component in shipper’s supply chains.

 The thousands of regional terminals and pick-up and delivery centers LTL shipments have to encounter are often seen as a significant barrier in its ability to flourish in the deregulated trucking industry.
-Though the number of carriers continue to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.
+Though the number of carriers continues to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.

 The transportation and supply chain industry has seen constant evolution in their processes as more and more new technology emerges.
 All throughout the year, transportation and logistic companies employ workers who selflessly drive year-round, providing the country with an estimated 70% of domestic freight service.